Kong/konnect-quickstart/plugins/authentication/basic-authentication/README.md

 1. Navigate to this directory
 2. Make sure you have deck [installed](https://docs.konghq.com/deck/latest/installation/)
-3. Make sure your konnect token is set `export KONG_TOKEN=kpat_abcdedf....................yz`
+3. Make sure your konnect token is set `export KONNECT_TOKEN=kpat_abcdedf....................yz`
-4. Make sure you can connect: `deck ping --konnect-token $KONNECT_TOKEN` should return a successful response `Successfully Konnected to the Kong organization!`
+4. Make sure you can connect: `deck ping --konnect-toksen $KONNECT_TOKEN` should return a successful response `Successfully Konnected to the Kong organization!`
 5. Run deck sync: `deck sync --konnect-token $KONNECT_TOKEN --select-tag basic-auth-example`

 ## Installation using Admin API